perrygovier/wisdems-profile-pic-generator/static/content/english.md

 privacy: '**Biden+Harris**-filter-app only sends back usage statistics through Google Analytics.
 No images or personal information is stored by us.'
 ---

-# Make a Biden+Harris Endorsement Graphic!
+# Make a WisDems One Year to Win Graphic!

-Wisconsin is a must-win state for Joe Biden in 2020.
-Use this tool to show your support for the Biden Harris campaign as a proud Wisconsinite.
+The senate hangs in the balance.
+Wisconsin must defeat Ron Johnson in 2022.
+Use this tool to show your support for the campaign as a proud Wisconsinite.

 Read more at [wisdems.org](https://wisdems.org)